Mountainwatch | Reggae Elliss

 Places like Snowgums trees, the Glades, Michael’s Mistake, Powder Bowl and Cannonball all come into their own.
 Then there are all the other zones that aren;t on the trail map.
 To get the insider’s tips on where to head for two score the best snow on a powder day check out Stefan Doyle’s Thredbo rundown in the locals guide to skiing powder.

 One of Thredbo’s distinct advantages is its topography and position at the edge of the NSW Main Range.
 Thredbo faces southeast which not only reduces the amount of direct sunlight on the slope but also in a moderate to strong WNW wind, the prominent wind direction in winter, a lot of snow blows in off the Main Range, filling the top half of the mountain with light, dry windblown powder.

 Thredbo’s efficient lift system has a total of 14 lifts, including three high-speed Quads and four T-bars on the upper mountain, perfect for maintaining access to some of Thredbo’s best terrain, even when the wind is howling.
-It has been a long time since Thredbo installed a new lift which was the Cruiser high speed Quad way back in 1994.
-However, it has been officially confirmed that an eight-person gondola will replace the old Merritts double chair this upcoming summer and will open for the 2020 winter.
+The most recent lift to is the Merritts Gondola, a high-speed eight-person gondola which opened in 2020.

 Thredbo has a number of parks, including a beginner’s park at Playground, at the top of the Cruiser chair and the intermediate Merritt’s park where you can take quick laps using the Easy Rider T-bar.